spuithori/svelte-ionic-app/README.md

 - unused styles warning - what is happening?
 - item sliding npt working (Item) - seems to work on ios??
 - Need a timeout to get proper style value even though I am using onMount??
 (Gesture)
 - IonPage - are the lifecycle hooks well implemented?
-Can I make this a webcomponent?
+- Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions)

 # Todo
 - Controller - Card modal